 In 1647 the council of the city of Gdańsk decided “because the exercitia on the fencing school has no further benefit, they should let it wither more and more till the end.
-In contrastto the citizens and young apprentices are instructed to another weekly exercitium with muskets and pikes. ”
+In contrary the citizens and young apprentices shall be instructed to a weekly exercitium with muskets and pikes. ”

 weil die Exercitia auf der Fechtschule keinen Nutzen haben, sollen sie nach und nach ganz eingehen.
 Dagegen soll den Bürgern und jungen Gesellen ein anderes Exercitium wöchentlich angewiesen werden, mit Musketen und Piken.

 The city of Gdańsk had it’s own military corps.
 In the year 1626 the annual costs for the 5000 soldieres are reported to be a Million Guilder.
 The soldiers were mustered from everywhere.
 But nevertheless the citizen of the city had the responsibility to use there weapon in the defense of their home town, and to practice in their use.
 So asked the fishermen 1602 that they would be released from the Exercitia of the weapons.
 Everybody has to join in the exercises in his first year of citizenship as the council stated in 1650.

 An excellent opportunity to train for the war were the fencing schools, where the apprentices held there fighting games under the guidance of their master, to which the spectators were numerous.
 Some Fechtschul were held at open space in the market (probably the wood market), but most of the events and the regular exercises took place in the Fechtschul building at the woodmarket (“Holzmarkt” later devided in “Kohlemarkt” and “Holzmarkt” coalmarket).
 The building was made from wood and it was not as big as the picture of Peter Willer is suggesting in his cut of the “Stadthof” above.
 I marked the building red in the map of Peter Willer from 1687.